 Maud Caroline May was born in 1887.
 The date of her death is not known.

 Edwin, born 14th July 1890.
 He passed away on the 14th of November 1958.

 Samuel George, (known as young George,) was born in 1892 and died on 21st September 1981.

 LOVE OF MUSIC

 Des Dunn, historian of Mackay, tells of young George’s love of music and of playing his accordion at functions in the family hotel.
-I heard him play the musical saw (a hand saw used as a musical instrument, where the sound is usually created by drawing a bow across the back edge of the saw) at the 1978 Comet School Centenary Celebrations, accompanied on piano by his daughter.
+I heard him play the musical saw (a hand saw used as a musical instrument, where the sound is usually created by drawing a violin bow across the back edge of the saw) at the 1978 Comet School Centenary Celebrations, accompanied on piano by his daughter.
 It was a wonderful experience.
 I doubt that there would be too many people playing a musical saw these days.

 THE DISCOVERY OF GEMS